Brissett spoils Titans’ opener, rallying Colts to 19-17 win

 NUMBERS RETIRED

-The Titans honored a big piece of their past at halftime, becoming the first NFL team to retire either No. 9 or No. 27 for the late Steve McNair and Eddie George.
+The Titans honored a big piece of their past at halftime, becoming the first NFL team to retire either No. 9 or No. 27 — the numbers of the late Steve McNair and Eddie George.
 Mechelle McNair and her two sons, McNair’s mother and brothers attended along with George and his sons.
-The Titans turned it into a family affair with George’s wife singing the national anthem.
+The Titans turned it into a family affair with Taj George of Sisters With Voices, SWV, singing the national anthem.

 INJURIES